JC Tech: How to use Reddit to Increase your Blog Traffic

 2. Pick your posts selectively

 Point 2, you need to be picky with your posts.
-You don’t want to be putting any old thing on there, it needs to be something which is helpful, which is shareable.
-My posts which have done really well on there are usually my podcast round ups as not many people write about podcasts and my food posts.
-If you are a food blogger then reddit is a good place, they love pictures of food.
+You don’t want to be putting any old thing on there, it needs to be helpful, which is shareable.
+My posts that have done well on there are usually my podcast round-ups as not many people write about podcasts and my food posts.
+If you have a food blog with interactive content, that is, with food quizzes and videos, then Reddit is a good place, they love pictures of food.

 3. Select your subreddit and rules